Why is Nike Vaporfly Ban?

 The Air Zoom line includes a high-end shoe that will be allowed in competition under the new World Athletics guidelines.

 NIKE Inc is expanding its controversial running innovation.
-The technology that prompted track’s international governing body to rewrite its rules on sneakers – to new sports and new products.
+The technology prompted the track’s international governing body to rewrite its rules on sneakers – to new sports and new products.

 Above all, the company unveiled on Wednesday a footwear series featuring its new foam, carbon-fiber plates, and small pockets of air underneath the forefoot.